vuejs/vuepress/packages/docs/docs/miscellaneous/local-development.md

 # Local Development

-## Informations
+## Information

-If you here youh may be intereset of improve core VuePress.
+If you here you may be interested in improving core VuePress.

 VuePress is using a combo with [Yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) and [Lerna](https://github.com/lerna/lerna).